Home Warranty Arbitration: Your Rights and How to File a Dispute

 2. File a Complaint With Your State Insurance Department

-Home warranties are regulated as insurance products in many states.
+Home warranties are regulated as insurance or service contract products in many states.
 Filing a formal complaint can trigger an investigation and force the company to respond:

 1. Visit your state's Department of Insurance website